Kinto/kinto-http.py/README.rst

         :target: https://coveralls.io/r/Kinto/kinto-http.py

-Kinto is a service that allows users to store and synchronize arbitrary data, attached to a user account.
-Its primary interface is HTTP.
+*kinto-http* is the Python library to interact with a *Kinto* server.

-*kinto-http* is a Python library that eases the interactions with a *Kinto* server instance. `A project with related goals is also available for JavaScript <https://github.com/kinto/kinto-http.js>`_.
+There is also a similar `client in JavaScript <https://github.com/kinto/kinto-http.js>`_.

 Installation